kkanggu/Algorithm_DataStructure_Practice/README.md

 >Modify Red Black Tree, half end.
 >I fixed the insert problem by modifying the code.
 >But remove is still unresolved.
->When removing red node, sometimes min node color for the color of right childs is BLACK.
+>When removing red node, sometimes min node color for the right child node is BLACK.
 >If that node comes up to removed node, then the count of black nodes root through leaf is not the same.

+Day 9
+>Finally modified Red Black Tree
+>In conclusion, remove is simple.
+>If I removed the node that have lots of childs, copy the min node value for the right child node.
+>Then it will excute the code as if I removed the copied min node.